pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 });
 ```

-If we go ahead and run the above command, all we get is:
+If we go ahead and run the above command, we get:

 ```language-javascript
 > db.students.update({